 Taiwan has always been the top of my travel list.
 Many that have been there would say one trip is never enough to finish exploring and enjoying the beauty of Taiwan.
 Hence, my first trip there is to explore the northern part, including the Taipei city.
 So in this guide, I’m going to share with Taipei itinerary 7 days.
+By the way, I’m starting another website to help people to earn passive income in Singapore from the stock market, feel free to check out Invest Travel Play!

 When was my trip?